PurplePachyderm/tensorslow/README.md

 a basic understanding of it, read the `ARCHITECTURE.md` file.

+## Documentation

+The `doc` folder now contains the academic report and presentation of the project (in French).

 ## Requirements

 Some of these are not required by the core of the library, and are therefore